TurboVNC/buildscripts/README.txt

 Executing

-  buildvnc [repository path]
+  buildvgl [branch/tag]

-(where repository path is, for instance, "branches/1.1.x", and defaults to "trunk") will generate both a pristine source tarball and binaries for the platform on which the script is executed.
+(where branch/tag is, for instance, "2.0.x" and defaults to "master") will generate both a pristine source tarball and binaries for the platform on which the script is executed.
 These are placed under
 $HOME/src/vnc.nightly/YYYYMMDD/files, where YYYYMMDD is a build number based on today's date.
 If the build is successful, then a sym link will be created from $HOME/src/vnc.nightly/latest to $HOME/src/vnc.nightly/YYYYMMDD.